angular/angular/aio/content/guide/migration-undecorated-classes.md

 ## What about applications using non-migrated libraries?

-`ngcc` should transform any non-migrated libraries to generate the proper code.
+The [Angular compatibility compiler](guide/glossary#ngcc) (`ngcc`) should automatically transform any non-migrated libraries to generate the proper code.